-In late 2015, a Rapid Education and Risk Analysis (RERA) was conducted in Gao, Mali, by the USAID-funded Education Recovery Support Act project.
+In 2015, a RERA was conducted in Gao, Mali, by the USAID-funded Education Recovery Support Act project.
 The purpose of this RERA was to analyze the effects of the crisis on the lives of the population, the school system, and the security situation in order to define the project’s implementation strategies for the region.
 Below you will find links to the RERA final report in English and French as well as a presentation given by the project to stakeholders.

 - Evaluation rapide des risques en éducation dans la région de Gao (Jan.
 2016)